RobSchilderr/RobSchilderr/README.md

 Check out www.howhotwillitget.com for one of my large projects 🔥

-I work at www.lokalist.nl a Dutch startup in e-commerce which tries to get farmers and local shopkeepers to cooperate on one online platform 🧑‍🌾
+I work at www.lokalist.nl a Dutch startup in e-commerce which tries to get farmers and local shopkeepers to cooperate 🧑‍🌾

 <!---